So, how much does a goat cost? It seems like a simple enough of a question. But the answer has a few more layers than a simple dollar amount.

 Registration also creates a personal history for that specific goat.
 Any honors it has received is added to its record.
 So, if a goat has placed well in shows or has a proven record of top notch kids, registration will reflect all of this information.

-Personally, from a health perspective, we are more comfortable buying from an owner that has gone through the registration process.
-We feel if a goat herd owner has gone through the inconvenience of having their herd registered, it is more likely (but not always the case) that they also practice good herd disease management.
+Personally, from a health perspective, we are more comfortable buying from goat owners that have gone through the registration process.
+We feel that when goat owners go through the inconvenience of having their herd registered, it is more likely (but not always the case) that they also practice good herd disease management.

-Because of all of the above mentioned reasons, registered goats are almost always going to cost more.
-You can use the registration information to help make a breeding plan.
+Because of all of the above mentioned reasons, purebred, registered goats are almost always going to cost more.
+You can use the registration information to help make a breeding goats plan.

 Bucks Vs Does Vs Wethers